GeoDaCenter/access/README.md

 Simplify Counties contains the files to simplify county geometries and turn them into geojson.

-Website contains all the files for the websit.
+Website contains all the files for the website. dropDown contains the txt file for the dropdown menu. index.html is the main page for the website. loading.gif and loading1.gif are the two loading pages. co_maps contains some of the geojson files for counties.